-- parts of the code responsible for calling the solver and displaying results are omitted; - while counting AML primitives generic functions (sum, for), data loading directives (data), arithmetical and logical operators are excluded.
+- all the optional comments, explanatory texts, and documentation are removed; - all empty lines are excluded; - parts of the code responsible for calling the solver and displaying results are omitted; - while counting AML primitives generic functions (sum, for), data loading directives (data), arithmetical and logical operators are excluded.

-Criteria AIMMS AMPL GAMS Pyomo
+Criteria AIMMS AMPL GAMS JuMP Pyomo

-size in bytes 2229 683 652 1207
+size in bytes 2229 683 652 632 1235

-lines of code 68 24 31 28
+lines of code 68 24 31 18 29

+primitives used 9 5 8 4 6

-Table 1: Comparison of Transportation Problem models
+Table 2: Comparison of Transportation Problem models

-As we see from Table 1 models implemented in both AMPL and GAMS are the most compact ones, while model written in AIMMS is much more verbose and Pyomo is somewhere in the middle.
+As we see from Table 2, the models implemented in AMPL, GAMS and JuMP are the most compact ones, while model written in AIMMS is much more verbose and Pyomo lies in the middle.
 The reason for AIMMS model being much more verbose is in the nature of AIMMS modeling system, which propagates model creation using graphical user interface (GUI) while keeping the source code of the model hidden from a modeler.
-Naturally, there is not that much of the focus on how the model is stored.
+Naturally, there is not much of the focus on how the model is stored.
 We can argue that while the GUI based approach might be convenient to some of the modelers, it enforces greater vendor lock-in and makes extensibility and maintainability of the model harder.

-While comparing a number of language primitives required to create a model, AMPL and Pyomo showed best results which allows us to predict that these modeling languages might have a more gentle learning curve.
+While comparing a number of language primitives required to create a model, JuMP and AMPL showed best results which allows us to predict that these modeling languages might have a more gentle learning curve.

-Therefore, we can conclude that in the context of reviewed algebraic modeling languages, AMPL allows formulating an optimization problem in the shortest way.
+Therefore, we can conclude that in the context of reviewed algebraic modeling languages, JuMP allows formulating an optimization problem in the shortest way.